A guide to the major sports events of 2019

 There are world championships in nearly every Olympic sport, as well as continental Games.
 Those include the second European Games, the African Games, and the Pan-American Games.

 Here is a sport-by-sport guide of what to look forward to in 2019.

-    All 15 Olympic winter sports disciplines hold their world championships early in the year, towards the end of the 2018/19 seasons.
+All 15 Olympic winter sports disciplines held their world championships early in the year, towards the end of the 2018/19 seasons.